Thousands welcome summer solstice at Stonehenge

 Stonehenge's distinctive formation aligns to both the midsummer sunrise and the midwinter sunset.

-It is believed solstices have been celebrated there for thousands of years.

-Janet Burns and Gill Richardson from County Durham joined the celebrations.
+Janet Burns and Gill Richardson, from County Durham, joined the celebrations in Salisbury.

 "I wasn't sure what to expect but it exceeded my expectations," Ms Burns said.